 Delete, move, or rename all files in the following folders:

-Adjust paths as necessary. <IDE> is folder for your IDE, which you have found out on step 1 above. <PLATFORM> is platform name like Win32 / Win64. <CONFIG> is build profile name like Debug / Release.
+Adjust paths as necessary. <IDE> is folder for your IDE, which you have found out on step 1 above. <PLATFORM> is platform name like Win32 / Win64. <CONFIG> is build configuration name like Debug / Release.
 Typically there would be 6 folders with all possible combinations for a single IDE.

 Note: you may keep ecc32.exe and ecc32speed.exe untouched if you will not recompile it. ecc32 does not depend on IDE, so it is not necessary to recompile it.